pws-hub/cubic-studio/README.md

 Feedback & Contribution
 -------

 Feedbacks are all welcome.
-Kindly report any encounted [Issues here][] and I'll be glad to work on it right away.
+Kindly report any encounted [Issues here][] and we'll be glad to work on it right away.
 Thank you. for those who would like to contribute, do not esitate.
-Send a PR and we'll get along from there.
-A code of conduct for CONTRIBUTORS will be publish soon.
+Create a fork of the project, send a PR and we'll get along from there.
+Guidelines and code of conduct for CONTRIBUTORS will be publish soon.

 License